ungeschneuer/ungeschneuer/README.md

 👀 I’m interested in Webdesign and Data Analysis.

-🌱 I’m currently learning Advanced Javascript as step to learning React.
+🌱 I’m currently learning Advanced Javascript as a step to learning React.

 📫 You can find more about me on my [website](https://schneuer.online).